-The options of a plug-in are displayed by using either the option -<plug-in name>-help or -<plug-in name>-h.
+The options of a plug-in are displayed by using either the option -<plug-in shortname>-help or -<plug-in shortname>-h.

-Furthermore, either the option -help or -h or --help lists all available plug-ins.
+Furthermore, either the option -help or -h or --help lists all available plug-ins and their short names.